 In the initial phase of mobile app development, a lot of time and effort is spent to acquire users.
 The next phase involves holding-on to those hard-earned users, which indeed is a tough job to do.
 According to a research, an app loses 77% of its active users within first-three days of its installation, if they find it hard to comprehend its usability.

 Artificial Intelligence (AI) is everywhere.
 Possibility is that you are using it in one way or the other and you don't even know about it.
-One of the popular applications of AI is Machine Learning (ML), in which computers, software, and devices perform via cognition (very similar to human brain).
+One of the popular applications of AI in custom software development is Machine Learning (ML), in which computers, software, and devices perform via cognition (very similar to human brain).
 Herein, we share few examples of machine learning that we use everyday and perhaps have no idea that they are driven by ML.

 Almost all software product engineering companies struggle in the quest of choosing the best technology stack for developing their product.
 After all, it is the technology that can turn greatest of the ideas into a mediocre product.
 Hence, it is of utmost importance to ponder upon all the available technology options and choose the best.